 - 1. Tripathi A.N.
 Human Values, New Age International, 2006. - 2.
 Ritzer G. Classical Sociological Theory, The McGraw Hill Companies, 6th Edition, 2010. - 3.
 Doshi S.L.
 Postmodern Perspectives on Indian Society, Rawat Publications, 2008. - 4.
 Bhatnagar, D.K.
 Sustainable Development, Cyber Tech Publications, 2008. - 5.
-Kurzwell R. The age of Spiritual Machines, Penguin Books, 1999. - 6.
-Weinberg S.K.
+Kurzwell R. The age of Spiritual Machines, Penguin Books, 1999. - Weinberg S.K.
 Social Problems in Modern Urban Society, Prentice Hall, Inc., 2nd Edition, 1970. - 7.
 Giddens A. Sociology, Polity Press, 6th Edition, 2009.

-Subject Name: Environmental Science
+Course Name: Environmental Science

-Paper Code: EVSC 2016
+Course Code: EVSC 2016

-Contact Hours L T P Total Credit Points
+Contact Hours Per Week L Т Р TOTAL CREDIT POINT

-Per Week 2 0 0 2 0
+2 0 0 2 0

 The subject code EVSC2016 corresponds to basic environmental chemistry for the 2nd year B.Tech students, which is offered as Environmental Sciences and is mandatory for all branches of engineering.
 The course provides basic knowledge of various environmental pollutions as well as its impact and ways to curb it.
-The course outcomes of the subject are:
+After completion of the course students will be able to:

-- 1. Understand the natural environment and its relationships with human activities. - 2.
-Characterize and analyze human impacts on the environment. - 3.
-Integrate facts, concepts, and methods from multiple disciplines and apply to environmental problems. - 4.
-Educate engineers who can work in a multi-disciplinary environment to anticipate and address evolving challenges of the 21stcentury. - 5.
-Understand and implement scientific research strategies, including collection, management, evaluation, and interpretation of environmental data. - 6.
-Design and evaluate strategies, technologies, and methods for sustainable management of environmental systems and for the remediation or restoration of degraded environments.
+- 1. understand the natural environment and its relationships with human activities. - 2. characterize and analyze human impacts on the environment. - 3. integrate facts, concepts, and methods from multiple disciplines and apply to environmental problems. - 4. educate engineers who can work in a multi-disciplinary environment to anticipate and address evolving challenges of the 21stcentury. - 5. understand and implement scientific research strategies, includingcollection, management, evaluation, and interpretation of environmental data. - 6. design and evaluate strategies, technologies, and methods for sustainable management of environmental systems and for the remediation or restoration of degraded environments.